It’s possible to get your email inbox to zero every day, even if you get 100 emails a day.

 Handling Longer Than Two-Minute Emails, Part 1

 Now we get into the thick of things.
-It is these longer than two-minute emails that ruin most people’s day.
+It is these longer than two-minute emails that ruin most people’s workflow system (or lack of system!).

 First, let’s talk about emails where the email itself best serves as the action reminder.
 In general, you want to work from a list, not a stack of emails.
 But on issues where you are dealing with very quick turn around, it often works best to simply let the email itself serve as the action reminder.